rohunatluri/hab_script/readme.txt

 The script was successfully executed in a high altitude balloon launch on July 30th, 2015.

-Written by Rohun Atluri, Kenny Friar-Ludwig
+Written by Rohun Atluri, Kenny Fryar-Ludwig